amarig12/project-inventory-app/README.md

 A full-featured **Inventory Management System** built using **Angular**, **Flask**, and **MSSQL**, designed with scalability and security in mind.
 This system supports essential inventory operations across multiple locations, secure multi-organization data segregation, and robust monitoring with Grafana and Prometheus.

-> 🚀 **Deployed to Microsoft Azure in Docker containers with GitHub Actions for CI/CD**
+> 🚀 **Deployed to Microsoft Azure Web App in Docker container using GitHub Actions for CI/CD**

 📁 **Private repository** — This public repo exists to showcase the project to recruiters.
 Code access available upon request.